Domestic violence in the United States: Domestic Violence Prevention Enhancement and Leadership Through Alliances (DELTA)

 The DELTA program, funded by Centers for Disease Control and Prevention (CDC), works towards preventing Intimate Partner Violence (IPV) in certain funded communities.
 The way that the DELTA program works towards prevention is by understanding factors that influence violence and then focusing on how to prevent these factors.
 This is done by using a social ecological model which illustrates the connection between Individual, Relationship, Community, and Societal factors that influence violence.

 Domestic Violence Offender Gun Ban

-The Domestic Violence Offender Gun Ban, also known as the Lautenberg Amendment, is a United States federal law enacted in 1996 to ban firearms and ammunitions to individuals convicted of misdemeanor domestic violence, or who are under a restraining (protection) order for domestic abuse in all 50 states.
+The Domestic Violence Offender Gun Ban, also known as the Lautenberg Amendment after its supporter Senator Frank Lautenberg, is a United States federal law enacted in 1996 to ban firearms and ammunitions to individuals convicted of misdemeanor domestic violence, or who are under a restraining (protection) order for domestic abuse in all 50 states.